foundry-rs/book/src/reference/forge-std/popError.md

 ### Description

-The error when there is no element to remove from the end of an array.
+The internal Solidity error when trying to pop an element off of an empty array.